-An elective is a lens for demonstrating the content descriptions within a standard 1.0 or half standard 0.5 unit.
+An elective is a lens for demonstrating the content descriptions within a standard 1.0

 A lens is a particular focus or viewpoint within a broader study.

 Content descriptions refer to the subject-based knowledge, understanding and skills to be taught and learned.